Bo0sted/SimpleUsefulTimer/README.md

 Number 1 = Pause/Resume timer
 Number 2 = Reset timer

-This is a base I intend to use for a future project which is a helper utility for [Phasmophobia (one of my favorite games)](https://phasmophobia.fandom.com/wiki/Main_Page), so ill probably continue adding stuff to here occasionally

 Please feel free to report any bugs and leave any feedback / code reviews. i am a young college student always trying to improve my coding skills.